W Idioms

 wax and wane

-- increase and decrease (like the moon)
+- to increase and decrease (like the moon)

 The boy's interest in soccer is always waxing and waning.